Are you thinking of becoming a teacher and want to find out more?

 In order to progress up the salary scale a teacher must demonstrate that they have met the applicable professional standard.
 Their school’s board of trustees (often delegated to the school principal) must attest that the teacher has met this standard.

 When you’re first appointed to a teaching position your entry salary will be assessed by the Ministry of Education.
-The assessment takes into account your qualifications, any teaching experience and any relevant work experience.
+The assessment takes into account your academic qualifications (including any recognised teaching qualifications), any teaching experience and any relevant work experience.
 (For secondary teachers, relevant work experience will be assessed provided the work was undertaken after completing a recognised and appropriate vocational qualification that is at least at Level 4 on the NZQF.)

 All teaching qualifications in New Zealand must go through a quality approval process and be approved by the New Zealand Teachers Council to ensure that graduates are eligible to apply for registration.